vargasrichards/multitype-xylella/README.md

-# Stochastic Explicitly SCIR Epidemics on Multitype Hosts
+# Spatial, Stochastic SCIR Epidemics on Multi-type Landscapes with Crypticity

 ## This repository contains code and some data from NST Part II project

+#### A. Vargas Richards, Feb 2025

 ### Guide to directory structure:
 ------------------------------------